Grisons: Transport

 Glacier Express climbing the Albula Railway.
 Winding mountain roads and railways have become an integral part of the landscape.

 As the canton extends on both sides of the great Alpine barrier, many important mountain passes are found there, particularly on the north-south axis.
 Transport has always been an important issue in the area; cart tracks from the Roman era were found on Julier Pass and Septimer Pass was rebuilt for cart use in 1387 and, although it later became unimportant, it is still in its 1800 form (for hikers only).
 Corniche paths were necessary for long stretches, and gorges such as the Viamala gave construction problems for any kind of transport.
-The first real roads of 4 yd width were built across the Alps from around 1816, one of which is still in a very good historical condition as this connection across Splügen Pass lost its importance after the opening of rail tunnels crossing the alps.
+The first real roads of 4 yd width were built across the Alps from around 1816, one of which is still in a very good historical condition, as this connection across Splügen Pass lost its importance after the opening of rail tunnels crossing the alps.
 The last valley to be connected to the road system in the Grisons was Avers, whose remote hamlet of Juf was only reached in 1897.

+Before the 20th century, the large road network of the Grisons were only used by pedestrians, horse-drawn carts and carriages.
+The advent of the automobile was met with suspicion and fear by the majority of the population.
+On August 17, 1900, the Small Council of Grisons issued the Grisons automobile ban, which banned all motorized vehicles from driving on cantonal roads and was in effect until 1925.
+After its enactment, it was attempted to soften or rescind the ban several times, but those attempts were stopped in referendums.
+A total of nine cantonal referendums concerning the ban were held, the last of which resulted in the ban being lifted on June 21, 1925.
+After the automobile ban was lifted, the number of motor vehicles in the Grisons grew sharply, although the development of the road network was slow.
+In the 1960s, just one third of the roads in the canton of Grisons were paved, compared to 76% in the rest of Switzerland.
+In 2025, the Grisons had a high level of motorization with 618 passenger cars per 1,000 inhabitants (Swiss average: 535 passenger cars).

-After the Swiss Post expanded their Postal Bus transport services, the region's inhabitants became more used to motorized traffic.
-In 1925, there were already 250 vehicles in service.
-Eventually, the inhabitants of the Grisons gave up their resistance against individual motor traffic in 1926, In 1967 opened San Bernardino road tunnel, built to host tourism traffic, is used also by heavy goods vehicles nowadays although not really suitable for them because of its ascent gradients.
+In 1967, San Bernardino road tunnel opened.
+Built to host tourism traffic, it is also used by heavy trucks nowadays, although it is not really suitable for them because of its ascent gradients.
 Most other passes have lost their importance for goods transport nowadays.